Pipeline#

 make-segment-ref step#

-Parent step: late-optimize
+Parent step: legacy-segregate-stack-accesses

 Artifact: This artifact contains an LLVM function for each function in the input program.
 The functions have an argument for each argument in the input prototype.